drivet/website-11ty/src/drafts/wheel-of-time.md

 lead up to the the finale, they once again rob Rand of his big moment against Ishamael by having Egwene attack him and very nearly win.

-Some of the problems with the show are less about the changes they and are more structural.
+Some of the problems with the show are less about the changes and are more structural.
+The show doesn't go out of its way to explain how the magic system works and indeed, goes to some length to de-emphasize certain aspects that I suppose were deemed "problematic".
+The fact that there's a male half and female half of the One Power isn't specifically established on the show.